Homeostatic Criticality in Neuronal Networks: The model and its mean-field approximation

-The coupling between $W_{ij}(t)$ and $\Gamma_i$ is necessary to get $W^* = (1-\mu)/\Gamma^*$, resulting in $\tilde{W}_c= 1-\mu$.
-This is a small non-locality in the basal level of synaptic weights, which says that the effective recovery time of synapses $\tau_W$ depends on the neuronal gain $\Gamma_i$ and on the leakage parameter $\mu_i$.
-In biological neurons, this coupling between synapses and neuronal excitability could be mediated by retrograde signals (active dendritic spikes~\cite{Spruston1995,Gollo2009}).
-Specifically, it is known that excitability of the cell body down regulates neurotransmitter re-uptake by using endocannabinoids produced pre-synaptically~\cite{Kreitzer2002,Ohno2014}.
+The coupling between $W_{ij}(t)$ and $\Gamma_i(t)$ is necessary to get $W^* = (1-\mu)/\Gamma^*$, resulting in $\tilde{W}_c= 1-\mu$.
+This is a small non-locality in the basal level of synaptic weights, which introduces a dependence of the effective recovery time of synapses $\tau_W$ on the neuronal gain $\Gamma_i$ and on the leakage parameter $\mu_i$.
+In biological neurons, this coupling between synapses and neuronal excitability could be mediated by retrograde signals (\textit{e.g.}, active dendritic spikes~\cite{Spruston1995,Gollo2009}).

-Notice that in the $\Gamma_i(t)$ dynamics, the activity signal $X_i$ is local, referring to the cell body with gain $\Gamma_i$.
-Averaging over sites (in the $\mu=0$ case), the MF equations become:
+The $\Gamma_i(t)$ dynamics depends on the local activity $X_i$, referring to the cell body with gain $\Gamma_i$.
+Averaging over sites (in the $\mu=0$ case) and neglecting cross-correlations, the MF equations become:

 To achieve criticality, we also need $h$ to be 0.
-For spin systems, zero external magnetic field is a natural condition, despite being a fine-tuning operation seldom discussed in the literature of neuronal avalanches~\citep{Girardi2020,Decandia2021}.
-Here, for integrate-and-fire neurons, this condition is not so natural: we must fine-tune $\theta_c = I/(1-\mu)$ in order to achieve $h_c=0$.
-Therefore, we also need a homeostatic mechanism to set $h$ to zero.
+For spin systems, zero external magnetic field is a natural condition, despite being a fine-tuning operation seldom discussed in the literature of neuronal avalanches~\citep{Williams-Garcia2014,Girardi2020,Decandia2021}.
+Here, for integrate-and-fire neurons, this condition is not so natural: we must fine-tune $\theta_c = I/(1-\mu)$ in order to achieve $h_c=0$~\cite{Girardi2021}.
+Therefore, we also need a homeostatic mechanism to drive $h$ toward zero.

 We propose a simple firing-threshold adaptation mechanism: